racoci/DevNotes/Infra/Certificate/Solutions Architect Associate/Practice Test 1/AWS Certified Solution Architect Associate.md

 - Amazon RDS for Aurora is a relational database and is not an in-memory data store.
 - Amazon DynamoDB alone does not have an in-memory cache, and while it's fast, DAX is needed to meet the low-latency requirement of a live leaderboard.
 - Amazon Neptune is a graph database service and is not the most appropriate choice for a leaderboard application, which is typically a key-value or sorted set data structure.

+# Question 16

+A healthcare company uses its on-premises infrastructure to run legacy applications that require specialized customizations to the underlying Oracle database as well as its host operating system (OS).
+The company also wants to improve the availability of the Oracle database layer.
+The company has hired you as an AWS Certified Solutions Architect - Associate to build a solution on AWS that meets these requirements while minimizing the underlying infrastructure maintenance effort.

+Which of the following options represents the best solution for this use case?

+- Deploy the Oracle database layer on multiple Amazon EC2 instances spread across two Availability Zones (AZs).
+This deployment configuration guarantees high availability and also allows the Database Administrator (DBA) to access and customize the database environment and the underlying operating system
+- Leverage cross AZ read-replica configuration of Amazon RDS for Oracle that allows the Database Administrator (DBA) to access and customize the database environment and the underlying operating system
+- Leverage multi-AZ configuration of Amazon RDS for Oracle that allows the Database Administrator (DBA) to access and customize the database environment and the underlying operating system
+- Leverage multi-AZ configuration of Amazon RDS Custom for Oracle that allows the Database Administrator (DBA) to access and customize the database environment and the underlying operating system

+Answer: **Leverage multi-AZ configuration of Amazon RDS Custom for Oracle that allows the Database Administrator (DBA) to access and customize the database environment and the underlying operating system**

+The problem requires a solution that provides high availability and allows the Database Administrator (DBA) to access and customize both the database environment and the underlying operating system.

+- **Amazon EC2** provides full control over the operating system and database, but requires the user to manage the high availability setup, which conflicts with the goal of minimizing infrastructure maintenance effort.
+- **Amazon RDS for Oracle** provides high availability through a Multi-AZ configuration but is a managed service that does not allow the DBA to access and customize the underlying operating system.
+- **Amazon RDS Custom for Oracle** is a managed database service for legacy, custom, and packaged applications that require access to the underlying operating system and database environment.
+It combines the automation of a managed service with the flexibility to customize the environment, making it the best fit for this use case.